ibm-cloud-docs/vpc/bare_metal_server_profile.md

 | Very High Memory | 1:16 | Best for running small to medium in-memory databases and OLAP workloads, such as SAP BW/4 HANA. |
 {: caption="Profile families" caption-side="bottom"}

+The AMD Instinct MI300X accelerated bare metal server profile is available for customers with special approval in the Washington DC (us-east) region only.
+Contact your IBM Sales representative if you are interested in getting access.
+For information on configuring a bare metal server with the gx3d profile, see [Configuring a bare metal server with an AMD Instinct MI300X Accelerator](/docs/vpc?topic=vpc-managing-gpus#configure-bare-metal-server-with-amd-mi300x).
+{: preview}

 ## Profile configurations
 {: #bare-metal-servers-profile-list}